disidrosi/disidrosi.github.io/content/guides/01-chlorophyll/index.md

 author: "Tobia Cavalli"
 title: "Calculating the CIE color of Chlorophyll A and B using Python"
 date: "2024-09-14"
-lastmod: "2025-08-07"
+lastmod: "2026-04-02"
-summary: "Learn how to bridge the gap between spectroscopy and perception by
+summary: "A UV-Vis spectrum tells you what light a molecule absorbs, but not
-    calculating the actual CIE colors of chlorophyll A and B using Python."
+    what color it looks.
+This guide uses the CIE 1931 colorimetry system and Python to calculate the perceived color of Chlorophyll A and B from their absorption spectra."
-description: "Guide to calculating CIE colors from UV-Vis spectra using Python"
+description: "Calculating CIE colors from UV-Vis spectra of Chlorophyll A
-lead: "This post provides a step-by-step guide on how to calculate CIE colors from
-    UV-Vis spectra using Python.
-We'll look at the CIE colorimetry system and the underlying principles behind color perception.

-    The core of the post focuses on practical implementation, guiding you through the Python code that performs the necessary calculations."
+    and B using Python and the colour-science library."
 tags: ["python","colorimetry"]
 toc: true
 math: true
 ---

-## What is color?

-Color isn't just a thing; it's a _feeling_.
-It's how our brains interpret light, and it's pretty subjective.
-Think about it: the same light can look different to different people, even under the same conditions.
-From a pure physical and biological point of view, it is a phenomenon arising from the human eye's interpretation of light within the visible spectrum (380--780 nm).
-It's not a physical property of light itself, but a sensation created by the brain's processing of visual information.

-Factors like lighting conditions, color vision deficiencies, and individual variations can influence how we perceive color.
-This subjectivity makes traditional scientific measurements, like spectroscopy, insufficient for directly quantifying color perception, as they focus only on the physical properties of light without considering their corresponding perceptual aspects.

-**Psychophysics** bridges this gap by quantifying the relationship between physical stimuli and the sensations they generate.
-As a field, it is primarily concerned with how humans perceive and interpret sensory inputs like colors, sounds, and textures.
-Guy Brindley's work in 1970 was a significant contribution to this field.[^1] [^2]
+A UV-Vis spectrum records how much light a molecule absorbs at each wavelength, but it says nothing about what the molecule actually looks like.
+Chlorophyll A has absorption peaks near 430 nm and 670 nm — but what color does a solution of it appear to the eye?

+Answering that question requires crossing from physics into perception.
+Color is a sensation produced by the brain's processing of signals from the retina, not a property of light itself.
+The same spectral power distribution can look different under different illuminants; different distributions can look identical.
+This is metamerism: two lights with different spectral compositions produce the same cone responses and appear identical to a normal observer under standard conditions.[^1] [^2]

-Brindley introduced the concept of observations to describe perceptual states during psychophysical tasks.
-He categorized observations into two types:
+**Psychophysics** quantifies this relationship between physical stimuli and perceived sensations.
+Guy Brindley formalized the distinction in 1970 by categorizing perceptual observations into two types:

-1. **Class A observations:** When two physically different stimuli are perceived as identical.
-Despite their distinct physical properties, the observer cannot distinguish between them.
+1. **Class A observations:** Two physically different stimuli are perceived as identical --- the observer cannot distinguish them.
 2. **Class B observations:** All other cases where stimuli are distinguishable.

-Color is a prime example of Class A observations.
-Two lights with different physical compositions can appear identical under certain conditions.
-For instance, a pure red light and a mixture of red, green, and blue light can be perceived as the same shade of red if viewed in low light or by someone with limited color sensitivity.
+Color matching is the canonical Class A case.
+It is also the experimental foundation of the CIE colorimetry system.

 ## The CIE colorimetry system

-Given the subjectivity of color perception, how can we objectively measure and communicate colors?
-The **CIE colorimetry system** provides a solution by using **color matching** experiments to establish a statistical representation of human color vision, which provides a standardized method for relating spectral light distributions to perceived colors.

-In these experiments, observers compare two stimuli under controlled conditions.
-If they appear identical despite their physical differences, they are considered perceptually equivalent.
-The CIE system, developed by the Commission Internationale d'Éclairage, quantifies the relationship between wavelength distributions and perceived colors.[^3] [^4]
+The **CIE colorimetry system**, developed by the Commission Internationale d'Éclairage, translates spectral power distributions into standardized color coordinates using **color matching** experiments.[^3] [^4]

+In these experiments, observers view a split field: one half shows a test color, the other a mixture of three primary lights.
+The observer adjusts the primaries until both halves match.
+Repeating this across the visible spectrum and averaging over many observers produces a statistical model of human color vision.

 ![CIE color matching experiment](cie_color_matching.png "CIE color matching experiment.
 Adapted from literature.")

-The CIE 1931 model, introduced in 1931, uses additive color mixing based on **Color Matching Functions (CMFs)**.
-These functions represent the spectral sensitivity of the three types of cone cells in the human eye, denoted as
-\\(\bar{x}\\), \\(\bar{y}\\), and \\(\bar{z}\\).
+The CIE 1931 model uses additive color mixing based on **Color Matching Functions (CMFs)**, denoted \\(\bar{x}\\), \\(\bar{y}\\), and \\(\bar{z}\\).

-CMFs are derived from standardized experiments involving foveal vision, specific field sizes, dark surroundings, and average observations from multiple individuals, providing a statistical measure of color receptor sensitivity.
+CMFs are not the spectral sensitivities of the cone cells directly, but linear transformations of them, derived from standardized color matching experiments involving foveal vision, specific field sizes, dark surroundings, and averaged observations from multiple individuals.

 By convolution of the sample spectrum \\(M(\lambda)\\) with the CMFs, we calculate **tristimulus values** \\(X\\), \\(Y\\), and \\(Z\\).
 These values